jenkins-lab-byu/USEQ_Pipeline_Python/README.md

 Note: Before running the pipeline you will need to download this repository to your computer and open the 'useq_pipeline.sh' file.
 Then make the following changes to the file.

-## R-packages Required for this pipeline
+## Python Packages Required for this pipeline
-  1. Minfi
+  1. pandas
   2. argparse
+  3. os

 ### 1. Add the pathname to the base directory where you want your USEQ files to be created.
 Don't forget to add a "/" at the end as we want the files to be created inside this directory.
 example: